magi8101/AI-PWERED-CHATBOT-CRM/README.md

 *Built with ❤️, caffeine, and occasional desperation by the ChatBase Team*

-> **Note:** This README, like your patience with AI, is still developing.
+> **Note:** This CODE, like your patience with AI, is still developing.
 Unlike your patience, it will actually get better with time.